rishikesh

 • If you think of it as an opportunity to learn Yoga and get a degree to start your career in Yoga, please don’t enrol for the course.
 Because the aim of the course is rather instilling a divine and positive thought process in the lifestyle of the attendees.
 Enrol only if you are coming with a keen spiritual aspiration and a deep interest in the practice of Yoga-Vedanta.
 There are going to be daily lectures on Bhagwat Gita and philosophy and Upanishads for at least 5 hours every day and not everyone can handle it.

-• The total group size of a batch is 40 people that are carefully selected after reviewing their academic background and their thoughts on spirituality.
-Applicants are required to submit an application (which can be downloaded from YVFA’s website).
-It is possible that you may be requested to come for an interview before you’re shortlisted.
+• The total group size of a batch is 40 people who are carefully selected after reviewing their academic background and their thoughts on spirituality.
+Applicants are required to apply (which can be downloaded from YVFA’s website).
+You may be requested to come for an interview before you’re shortlisted.

 • There are quite a few Sivananda Ashrams across India (with two of them in Rishikesh itself, I think) with names such as Sivananda Yogpeeth and Sivananda Dhanvantari Ashram.
 Please note that they all operate as independent identities and have no connection with the original Sivananda Ashram in Rishikesh.
 The Sivananda Ashram with Yoga Vedanta Forest Academy is the original Sivananda Ashram with Swami Sivanandaji’s Samadhi Shrine.
 So if you visit or have already visited any other Sivananda Ashram please make no connections!